ytakefuji/openai/README.md

 3. ask 'use google search with a search phrase command "yoshiyasu takefuji" and find who is yoshiyasu takefuji.'

 4. use the google search phrase-site-command with "yoshiyasu takefuji site:nih.gov" and show the result of publications published after 2021 with single-authored as many as possible and verify them with obtained DOIs respectively.

+5. make a new interesting application with Bard.

 # BARD from terminal line command